stellar-deprecated/docs/guides/walkthroughs/custom-assets.md

 Transaction 5 is created and submitted to the network.
 The domain location should be set to the domain that is hosting your stellar.toml file (which contains metadata regarding your token).

 At this step, a stellar.toml must be created and hosted on a domain of choice.
 The stellar.toml file should contain metadata relevant to the token being created.
 Maintaining a stellar.toml file is important, as it provides transparency for the asset and its usage.
-A standard stellar.toml declaration of an asset should contain the following for each asset issued by the anchor (all values in curly brackets are variable, and should be filled in):
+A standard stellar.toml declaration of an asset should contain the following for each asset issued (all values in curly brackets are variable, and should be filled in):
 ```
 [[CURRENCIES]]
 code="{asset code}"